 If you’ve ever seen a Pilates reformer, then you know why they can be intimidating.
-With straps, springs, and lots of moving parts, those things look like medieval torture devices.
 And while the machines definitely benefit your Pilates practice by offering resistance and support, it’s way easier (and just as effective) to do certain moves on a mat.

 1. Toe Tap

 Lie faceup with a neutral spine (there should be a small gap between your lower back and the mat), knees bent, feet flat, heels in line with your sit bones.

 On an exhale, float your legs one at a time up to Chair Position (with knees bent 90 degrees).
 On each exhale, alternate tapping one toe to the mat, going as low as you can while maintaining a neutral spine.
 Inhale to float the leg back to chair position.
 Do 10 reps on each leg.

 Start faceup with arms by side, knees bent, feet on mat.
 Lift legs to a floating chair position one at a time.
 Bend elbows 90 degrees.
 On an exhale, curl head, neck, and shoulders up from your lower ribs while simultaneously stretching your arms and legs long.

 Inhale as you press your legs open slightly wider than hip width then draw them back closed.
 Exhale to bring your legs back to starting position while keeping your body curled up.
 Inhale to release head, neck, and shoulders back down.
 Repeat 8 times.